 Note: Captions always display in lightbox view.
 Lightboxes disable clickthrough URLs.

-Click Edit to rotate, crop, or add filters to the image with the Adobe Creative Cloud Image Editor.
+Click Edit to rotate, crop, or add filters to the image with the built-in Image Editor.

 Remove or replace the image